Inkjin Tattoo Guides

 What is a New School tattoo?

-New School is a tattoo style that emerged in the late 1980s and 1990s, characterised by bold outlines, exaggerated proportions, vivid colour palettes, and cartoon-like or graffiti-inspired imagery.
-It draws from traditional tattooing techniques but pushes them into surreal, playful territory with heavy shading gradients and pop-culture references.
+A tattoo style born in the late 80s and 90s, built on bold outlines, exaggerated cartoon-like proportions, vivid neon color palettes, and imagery pulled from graffiti, comics, and pop culture.
+It uses traditional tattooing techniques as a foundation but pushes everything into surreal, playful territory with heavy shading gradients and a sense of humor most styles lack.

 How long do New School tattoos last?